Tomoyo After: It's a Wonderful Life: Development

+Release history

-Release historyTomoyo After was released as an adult game on November 25, 2005 as a limited edition version, playable on Windows PCs as a DVD, and as a bonus came bundled with the visual novel's original soundtrack.
+Tomoyo After was released as an adult game on November 25, 2005 as a limited edition version, playable on Windows PCs as a DVD, and as a bonus came bundled with the visual novel's original soundtrack.
 The manufacturing of the adult version has since been suspended.
 An updated all ages version compatible for Windows Vista PCs was released by Key on July 31, 2009 in a box set containing five other Key visual novels called Key 10th Memorial Box; this version contains the additional scenario from the PS2 version, and features full voice acting, including Tomoya.
 The version of Tomoyo After available in Key 10th Memorial Box was re-released on April 30, 2010 with updated compatibility for Windows 7 PCs under the title Tomoyo After: It's a Wonderful Life Memorial Edition.
 Key released an updated version titled Tomoyo After: It's a Wonderful Life Perfect Edition on September 26, 2014 for Windows.
 The Perfect Edition contains the additional content featured in the consumer ports as well as the adult content from the original version.
 Tomoyo After was released in English on July 1, 2016.

 The first consumer console port of the game was released for the PS2 on January 25, 2007 by Prototype under the title Tomoyo After: It's a Wonderful Life CS Edition; CS stands for "consumer software".
 An all ages version playable on FOMA mobile phones was released on May 29, 2008 by Prototype through VisualArt's Motto, but did not include the role-playing video game "Dungeons & Takafumis".
 A PlayStation Portable version of the CS Edition, along with full voice acting including Tomoya, was released on March 19, 2009 by Prototype.
 An Xbox 360 version of the CS Edition was released by Prototype on September 22, 2010.
 A PlayStation 3 (PS3) version of the CS Edition was released by Prototype on July 29, 2012 as a limited edition originally sold only at the VisualArt's Daikanshasai event held that day in commemoration of the 20th anniversary of VisualArt's.
 The PS3 version has subsequently been sold at three other events: at Comiket 83 between December 29–31, 2012, at the 2013 Tokyo Game Show between September 21–22, and at the Character1 exhibition on May 1, 2016 to raise money for victims of the 2016 Kumamoto earthquakes, totaling ¥272,506.
 A downloadable version of the PS3 release via the PlayStation Store was released by Prototype on May 29, 2013.
 A version playable on Android devices was released on February 27, 2013, but did not include "Dungeons & Takafumis".
 An adult version playable on Android devices was released in November 2014.
 Prototype released a Nintendo Switch port on September 10, 2020 with text support for both Japanese and English.